Lee Summit, Missouri Therapists

 An Overview of Mental Health in Lee’s Summit, Missouri

 Lee Summit, Missouri, is a city of just under 100,000 residents located in Jackson County.
 The city, which is the sixth largest in the state, is part of the Greater Kansas City Metropolitan Area.
 Families in this fast-growing community enjoy a low rate of crime, outstanding public schools, higher than average income ($94,224 median family income), and a lower than average cost of living.
 The weather is generally pleasant with 216 clear days per year on average.
 Money magazine named Lee’s Summit #41 on its list of the Best Places to Live 2018.

-Lee’s Summit residents age 12 years and older who are in need of mental health services can find assistance through Research Psychiatric Center, which partners with Lee’s Summit Medical Center in the provision of care.
+Lee’s Summit residents aged 12 years and older who need mental health services can find assistance through the Research Psychiatric Center, which partners with Lee’s Summit Medical Center in the provision of care.
 This is one of the only full-service inpatient facilities in the area.
 Day treatment and outpatient care are also available in the community.
 The staff of the Research Psychiatric Center includes psychiatrists, psychologists, counselors, and social workers.
-If you prefer a smaller, less clinical setting, you can find a variety of providers in private practice through the online directory from E-Counseling.com.

 Mental Health Statistics for Lee’s Summit, Missouri